Searching for

 DSGN AGNC

-Quilian Riano is assistant dean at Pratt Institute’s School of Architecture, working across the school’s architecture, landscape, and planning programs to develop and manage programmatic and pedagogical projects.
+Quilian Riano is the dean at Pratt Institute’s School of Architecture, working across the school’s architecture, landscape, and planning programs to develop and manage programmatic and pedagogical projects.
 Prior to this, he served as the associate director of Kent State University’s Cleveland Urban Design Collaborative (CUDC), where he provided strategy and design coordination for the CUDC’s urban design, applied research, publication, and academic activities.
 Riano has worked in and with public institutions, such as New York City’s Department of Design and Construction as a lead design strategist and the National Park Service as an urban design consultant.
 Riano is also the founder and lead designer of DSGN AGNC, a design studio exploring new forms of political design, processes, and engagements through architecture, urbanism, landscapes, and art.

-María Villalobos Hernandez Hide Bio
+María Villalobos Hernandez

 Cofounder and Artist Creator